The Social Media Club is funded by the Facebook Journalism Project

 Benefits for social media leaders:

-- Monthly video calls are facilitated by Emilie Lutostanski, director of LMA’s Local Media Resource Center.
+- Monthly video calls are facilitated by Emilie Lutostanski, director of LMA’s Local News Resource Center.
 Topics are determined by the groups as well as the latest trends, challenges and updates from social media platforms.

 - Members connect directly with peers to understand successful projects and tests on social media, as well as discuss ongoing challenges, strategies and product opportunities.